-You can prolong the life of your cordless drill and prevent injuries when using them by learning about some helpful safety tips below.
+You can prolong your cordless drill’s life and prevent injuries by learning drilling safety tips for cordless drills.

 Know Your Cordless Drill

-One of the best ways to stay safe when using a cordless drill is training yourself to use it properly.
+One of the best ways to stay safe when using a cordless drill is to train yourself to use it properly.

-Read the user manual thoroughly to get some ideas regarding the best techniques of achieving perfect holes using your preferred brand of a cordless drill.
+Read the user manual thoroughly for ideas regarding the best techniques for achieving perfect holes using your preferred cordless drill brand.

 It will help prevent injury by ensuring drilling safety and also increase productivity.